Skip to content

 Implementation status — short summary

 Dapper provides a stable, functional core debugger experience: program control, stepping, breakpoint management, stack/threads, variables and set-variable operations are implemented and well-tested.
 Expression completions are implemented.
-Async/concurrency debugging is fully supported — asyncio tasks appear as pseudo-threads, stepping is async-aware, and thread names are live.
+Async/concurrency debugging is fully supported — asyncio tasks appear as pseudo-threads, stepping is async-aware, thread names are live, and task frames now expose a best-effort causality scope for current wait-state inspection.
 Structured variable rendering (dataclasses, namedtuples, Pydantic v1 & v2) is implemented with field-level expansion and presentation hints.
 Work remains on higher-level ergonomics: advanced breakpoint workflows (runtime watchpoints), source navigation UX, and profiling integration.

 Roadmap (near-term)